bigcommerce/dev-docs/docs/stencil-docs/page-builder/widget-ui-schema.md

 >- You can use the `entryLabel` attribute to set a name for each element in the list.

 ## Hidden settings
-Hidden settings can be used to set up controls which have no user interface drawn in Page Builder.
-Hidden settings live at the top level of the schema because they are not grouped into any other tabs or arrays.
-You can use them in advanced widgets that have complex interactions in the preview pane, such as inline editing.
+You can use hidden settings to set up controls which have no user interface drawn in Page Builder.
+Hidden settings live at the schema's top level because they are not grouped into any other tabs or arrays.
+You can use them in advanced widgets with complex interactions in the preview pane, such as inline editing.

 **Hidden settings schema example**
 ```json